rmj3197/QuadratiK/README.rst

 Poetry Setup
 **************

-`QuadratiK` uses the **Poetry** package manager for dependency management and installation.
-If you don't have Poetry installed, you can install it by following the instructions on the `Poetry Documentation`_.
+``QuadratiK`` uses the ``poetry`` package manager for dependency management and installation.
+If you don't have ``Poetry`` installed, you can install it by following the instructions on the `Poetry Documentation`_.

 Setting Up a Virtual Environment
 ***********************************

-We strongly recommend creating a new virtual environment to isolate the `QuadratiK` installation and its dependencies from your system-wide Python environment.
-You can create a virtual environment using `venv`, `virtualenv`, or any other virtual environment manager of your choice.
-For example, using `venv`:
+We strongly recommend creating a new virtual environment to isolate the ``QuadratiK`` installation and its dependencies from your system-wide Python environment.
+You can create a virtual environment using ``venv``, ``virtualenv``, or any other virtual environment manager of your choice.
+For example, using ``venv``:

 .. code-block:: bash